cadia-lvl/samromur-asr/documentation/setup_kaldi.md

 \<NCPU\> = Number of CPU to use.

-If you want to check the number of available cores on your system run:
+If you want to check out the number of available cores on your system run:

 ```console
 (kaldi-env) USER@terra:~/kaldi/src$ nproc